andrewsuggs465/FMD_Infra/README.md

 - For now, maintainers manually use `scp` to upload them to the `/packages` directory.

+## Monitoring

+Use SSH with port forwarding: `ssh -L localhost:9090:localhost:9090 foxtrot.fmd-foss.org`.
+Then go to <http://localhost:9090/> on your laptop to access the Prometheus UI.

 ## References

 - Ansible docs: <https://docs.ansible.com/>